 A healthy prostate affects your reproductive, urinary, and sexual health.
 You do not need a prostate to live, but it is necessary for reproduction.

-A diseased prostate may result in many medical conditions such as erectile dysfunction, pelvic pain, and urinary problems.
+A diseased prostate may result in many medical conditions such as pelvic pain and urinary problems.

 BPH (enlarged prostate)

 BPH can mean two things: benign prostatic hypertrophy or benign prostatic hyperplasia.